hotwired-laravel/turbo-laravel.com/resources/guides/creating-chirps.md

 |--------------------------------------------------------------------------
 |
 | Here is where you can register web routes for your application.
 These
-| routes are loaded by the RouteServiceProvider within a group which
+| routes are loaded by the RouteServiceProvider and all of them will
-| contains the "web" middleware group.
-Now create something great!
+| be assigned to the "web" middleware group.
+Make something great!
 |
 */